nrwl/nx/docs/shared/getting-started/intro.md

 ## Adding Nx to an Existing Project or Monorepo

-Coming from an existing project and want to adopt Nx?
-We have a few recipes to help you get started.
+If you have an existing project and want to adopt Nx or migrate to Nx just run the following command which guides you through the migration process:

+{% terminal-command command="npx nx@latest init"  /%}

+Alternatively, here are some recipes that give you more details based on the technology stack you're using:

 {% cards cols="2" %}